 Occasionally when Pagans from other traditions first encounter Reform Paganism, the questions they pose hint at a basic misunderstanding: What’s wrong with my Paganism, and why are you trying to change it?
 Let us be clear: Nothing is wrong with anyone’s Paganism, and no one is trying to change it.

 Reform Pagans are not iconoclasts but visionaries.
 We see Paganism not as a relic from a bygone era—one that might need fixing or replacing—but as a great tree with many branches in the midst of unprecedented growth.
-One of these branches is Eclecticism, and another is Reconstructionism; one branch might be described as “polytheist fundamentalism”, another as “radical religious scientism”, and another as “New Age experimentalism”.
-Amidst these many branches grows a new one, Reform Paganism, which is distinct from all the others.
-In other words: Reform Paganism is new growth.
+Reform Paganism is a new branch, distinct from the others; in other words: Reform Paganism is new growth.

-Reform Pagans are always eager to share our traditions with other Pagans because we appreciate that cross-pollination of the branches of the great tree of our religion produces beautiful blossoms and nourishing fruit.
-And our hope is that Reform Paganism, as new growth, would expand the great tree of Paganism so that more spirits might find shelter under its branches.
+Reform Pagans are always eager to share our traditions with other Pagans because we appreciate that cross-pollination of the branches of the Great Tree of Paganism produces beautiful blossoms and nourishing fruit.
+And our hope is that Reform Paganism, as new growth, would expand this Great Tree so that more spirits might find shelter under its branches.

 With much love and many bright blessings always,